nats-io/nats-site/content/documentation/CONTRIBUTING.md

 ### A Word On Governance

-NATS is sponsored by [Apcera, Inc.] (http://www.apcera.com/) and governed by a small, dedicated and experienced team of maintainers.
+NATS is governed by a small, dedicated and experienced team of maintainers.
 This team decides which contributions are accepted and included in releases, based largely on input and feedback from the community.
 In this role, our principal goal is to ensure that NATS adheres to its [Design Goals] (#designgoals) while welcoming and facilitating broad contribution from the growing NATS user community.

 When discussing GitHub procedures, we’ll use the term “committers” to refer to this group.